Shared Resources & Cores

-The mission of the Functional Genomics and Genome Sequencing Core is to facilitate cutting-edge genomics research.
+The mission of the Next Generation Sequencing Core is to facilitate cutting-edge genomics research.
 In support of Cancer Center research endeavors at the Salk, the Core specifically aims to provide: 1) cost-effective and rapid high-throughput sequencing services, 2) expert assistance in experimental design, 3) the development of novel methods to enable cutting edge sequencing technologies, 4) preparation and quality control of sequencing libraries, and 5) training services for Cancer Center members in library preparation or other methods required for next-generation sequencing projects.

 Viral vectors are commonly used to deliver genetic material to targeted cells, both in vitro and in vivo.
 They also represent attractive candidates for in vivo gene therapy.
 However, there are significant safety concerns when working with and producing research grade viral vectors.
 These safety issues are compounded when individual research laboratories are tasked with establishing and maintaining their own safety infrastructure and protocols.
 To address these concerns, the Salk Institute has established a centralized resource, namely the Viral Vector Core.
 The Core produces and maintains an extensive library of commonly-used stock viral vectors.
 In addition, the Core offers custom design and production services for multiple types of viral vectors, including lentivirus, retrovirus, adenovirus, adeno-associated virus, G-deleted rabies, and vesicular stomatitis virus.